biohackerellie/portfolio-site/README.md

 ## Credit

-This is a modifaction of the portfolio template repo by [Soumyajit4419](https://github.com/soumyajit4419/Portfolio)
+This is a modified version of the portfolio template repo by [Soumyajit4419](https://github.com/soumyajit4419/Portfolio)